For SellersSeller Guide

 2. Insurance-Funded Contracts: An insurance policy is purchased, with the funeral home as the beneficiary.
 Upon the death of the policyholder, the insurance proceeds cover the cost of the pre-arranged services.

 The impact of pre-need contracts on valuation is substantial.
-Our analysis indicates that pre-need contracts can represent as much as 35% of a funeral home’s annual revenue [10].
 Businesses with a solid balance of at-need and pre-need contracts often command higher valuation multiples because they demonstrate a stable, forward-looking revenue base and reduced exposure to market fluctuations [11].

 However, sellers must be aware of the complexities surrounding pre-need contracts, particularly regarding transferability and state-specific regulations.
 Laws governing pre-need portability vary widely by state.
 In some jurisdictions, pre-need contracts are easily transferable to a new owner or even another funeral home, while in others, restrictions may apply [12].
 It is imperative for sellers to have a clear understanding of their state’s regulations and to ensure all pre-need documentation is meticulously organized and compliant.
 Buyers will conduct thorough due diligence on these contracts, assessing their funding status, transferability, and the associated liabilities or obligations.